unpoly/unpoly2-slides/slides.md

 When validating with `[up-validate]`, Unpoly will preserve focus when possible.

 ---
 <!-- _class: new -->

 ## Focus in overlays

-Unpoly 2 follows best practices for controlling focus in modal overlays:
+Unpoly 2 follows best practices for controlling focus in overlays:

 - When on overlay is opened, the overlay is focused.\
   Screen readers start reading the overlay content.

-- When an overlay closed, focus is returned to the link that opened the modal.
+- When an overlay is closed, focus is returned to the link that opened the modal.

 - While the modal is open, focus is trapped in a cycle within the overlay.\
   The user cannot focus elements outside the overlay.